K-Ogasawara11/RBF_poly_CS/README.md

 5. Troubleshooting

 # 1. Introduction
-　This repository consists of the spherical advection and shallow water equation models using the combination of the cubed sphere projection method and Radial Basis Function (RBF) generated Finite Difference (RBF-FD) method (Ogasawara and Enomoto 2025: OE25).
+　This repository consists of the spherical advection and shallow water equation models using the combination of the cubed sphere projection method and Radial Basis Function (RBF) generated Finite Difference (RBF-FD) method (Ogasawara and Enomoto submitted).
 It can perform standard experiments (Williamson et al. 1992) cases 1, 2, and 6.
 Note that discrepancies in errors between Fortran and Python implementations may arise due to different optimization options.

 # 2. Required software